Inside: Nine simple ways to add some fresh touches of spring to a few key areas of your home when it’s not quite time to bring out the bunnies!

-The colors and textures of the fabrics of accent pillows and throw blankets should lighten up in the warmer months.
+Colors and textures of the fabrics of accent pillows and throw blankets should lighten up in the warmer months.

 In the family room, I changed from the heavy cable knit sweater and fur throw pillows from winter to pillows with lighter materials that I can also leave in place through summer.

-I’m loving these Studio McGee pillows anchoring the ends of the sectional and the green and white stripe accent pillow.
+I’m loving these Studio McGee pillows from Target anchoring the ends of the sectional and the green and white stripe accent pillow.
 I added another touch of lightness and more green with a coordinating soft green and white throw blanket draped over the sofa.

 Now let’s start looking at specific key areas that I added a bit of spring to!

-The family room fireplace mantel holds a light colored rustic vase with several “just beginning to bloom in early spring” branches.
+The family room fireplace mantel holds a light-colored rustic vase with several “just beginning to bloom in early spring” branches.
 There’s no need to fill a mantel up with seasonal decor, especially in a room where you want to keep things more seasonally subdued with just a hint of spring.

-Since spring is all about freshness and renewal, one of my spring rituals is to give things a good cleaning in the kitchen at the beginning of the season.
+Since spring is all about freshness and renewal, one of my spring rituals is to give things a good spring cleaning in the kitchen at the beginning of the season.
 This usually involves scrubbing the counters, wiping the cabinets down, and polishing everything including the windows so that the kitchen is ready to gleam in the warm springtime sunshine.

 This month the dining room table centerpiece is a simple bowl of white tulips.
 Real tulips don’t last long enough for me and these faux tulips look so fresh even though they are faux!
-I bunched them into a small jar and then tucked moss around them to cover the jar and fill the bowl.
+I bunched them into a small jar and then tucked moss around them to cover the jar and fill the bowl:

 More white flowering branches in my “aged” urn give height to the space beside the stairs in the foyer and set the tone of the season as you enter:

 And finally, what’s decorating for a season without front door wreaths?
-I hung white spring blossom wreaths on the double front doors (they only took me minutes to assemble!), and added a sprinkling of other flowers and some spring green gingham pillows to the porch rockers.
+I hung white spring blossom wreaths on the double front doors (they only took me minutes to assemble), and added a sprinkling of other flowers and some spring green gingham pillows to the porch rockers.